-How to upgrade Ubuntu to 23.10 and kernel to the latest version
+How to upgrade Ubuntu to 24.10 and kernel to latest version

 Also, it`s always a good idea to back up your files in advance rather than regret not doing so later.
-And WD 6TB Enterprise Gold series is now only $140 at Aamzon.
+And WD 20TB Enterprise Gold series is now only $499.99 at Amazon.
 I personally own a 14TB version bought back in 2020 and really love it.
 All my Seagate HDDs died after a couple of years, so I bought 6TB HGST 5 years ago, which are still serving.
 If you didn`t know WD acquired HGST a few years back, so nowadays there is no vendor choice, only a model.
 But let us get to the topic.

 Preparation